 The Right to Sue in New Jersey

-In New Jersey, drivers are given a choice on their insurance policy selection form as to whether to choose the full right to sue or a limited right to sue.
+New Jersey gives drivers a choice on their insurance policy selection form as to whether to choose the full right to sue or a limited right to sue.
 This is true even when you are filing a claim for uninsured or underinsured motorist benefits.
 If a person selects the full right to sue, they are charged more for their insurance policy, but have unlimited rights to file a claim for injury.
-Most drivers, based on simple economics and the erroneous belief that they will not be injured in a crash, choose the limited right to sue.
+Most drivers, based on simple economics and the erroneous belief that they will not get an injury in a crash, choose the limited right to sue.
 This means that they would have limited options when filing a lawsuit.
 An injured person may file a claim against the at-fault driver for pain and suffering in the following situations:

 - Significant disfigurement

 - Displaced fracture